-(Contractor to Fiscal Agent) This file contains the current list of TIN level Vermont Medicaid enrolled providers who are affiliated with the Contractor, including a method of identifying changes.
+(Contractor to Fiscal Agent) This file contains the current list of TIN level Vermont Medicaid enrolled providers (Billing NPIs) who are affiliated with the

+Contractor.
 Contractor shall submit provider roster updates to Fiscal Agent in an agreed upon format and process.
 Contractor shall keep provider enrollment and disenrollment information up-to-date.